hankbao/libreboot/docs/hcl/kcma-d8.md

 IPMI iKVM module add-on {#ipmi}
 =======================

-Don\'t use it.
+Don't use it.
 It uses proprietary firmware and adds a backdoor (remote out-of-band management chip, similar to the [Intel Management Engine](http://libreboot.org/faq/#intelme).
-Fortunately, the firmware is unsigned (possibly to replace) and physically separate from the mainboard since it\'s on the add-on module, which you don\'t have to install.
+Fortunately, the firmware is unsigned (possibly to replace) and physically separate from the mainboard since it's on the add-on module, which you don't have to install.